amaster507/gofer/README.md

 The `file.path`, `file.filename`, `surreal.namespace`, `surreal.database`, `surreal.table`, and `surreal.id` settings can use values from the message using the HL7 path (See Extrapolating Data from Messages below).

 The `file.path` and `file.filename` settings can be an array of strings that get concatenated together.
 Paths are concatenated using the directory traverse character (`/`).
 Filenames are concatenating with no separating character.
 If you need a separating character, then you can add it as an element in the array.

+In the future, more stores will be added.
+We are open to pull requests for new stores at: [gofer-stores](https://github.com/amaster507/gofer-stores)

 ## Message Class (`Msg`)